 Premji Foundation and the World Bank in Washington DC.
 Madhukar holds

 an MPA (Mason fellow) from Harvard Kennedy School of Government, an MBA

 from University of Houston, and a B.Tech from Bangalore University.

 Madhukar is an Echoing Green, Ashoka and Eisenhower Fellow.
 He was

 elected a Young Global Leader by the World Economic Forum in 2008.

-Pratap Bhanu MehtaPratap Bhanu Mehta currently heads the Centre for Policy Research in New Delhi.
+Pratap Bhanu MehtaPratap Bhanu Mehta is Vice-Chancellor, Ashoka University.
+He was previously President, Center for Policy Research.
 He is also a participant in the Global Faculty Program of NYU Law School.
 He was previously Visiting Professor of Government at Harvard University and Associate Professor of Government and of Social Studies at Harvard.
 He was also Professor of Philosophy and of Law and Governance at Jawaharlal Nehru University.
 His areas of research include political theory, constitutional law, society and politics in India, and governance and political economy.
 He has a B.A. in Philosophy, Politics and Economics from Oxford University and a Ph.D in Politics from Princeton University.

 Shekhar ShahShekhar Shah is the Director-General of NCAER.
 Before that he was the World Bank’s Regional Economic Adviser for South Asia based in New Delhi and Colombo.
 He has been a part of the Bank’s development research complex in Washington DC and a principal author of the 2004World Development Report, the Bank’s annual flagship research publication, on Making Services Work for Poor People.
 He has also worked as the Ford Foundation’s Program Officer for International Economics for South Asia.
 Shekhar received his Ph.D. and M.A. in Economics from Columbia University and his B.A. in Economics from Delhi University.